Research Methodology

 The baptism windfall.
 Primary register images for all ten Crête children's baptisms entered the log.
 Seven were visually transcribed; three were added by CDN URL pending transcription.
 The full priest-and-godparent network across fifteen years became visible.
 The Crête-Giffard-Juchereau relationship reframed from patron-client to quasi-familial.

-By the end of Batch 6, the documentary footprint stood at fifty-six catalogued documents, thirty-six of them primary-source.
-Ten of thirteen source discrepancies were resolved.
-Three remained genuinely open and are documented as such below.
+By the end of Batch 8, the documentary footprint stood at seventy catalogued documents, forty-seven of them primary-source.
+Fifteen of nineteen source discrepancies were resolved.
+Three remained genuinely open and are documented as such below; one further carries a working identification pending Parchemin verification.
+The Buisson fief documentary chain stood image-verified end to end, save the 96-livre receipt of 1 June 1667 referenced in earlier research notes.

 The Source Hierarchy